 Approved Tariffs - 2024/25 Proposed Tariffs - 2025/26

 R R

 Standby - Travel allowance 127 133

 Standby - Subsistence allowance 83 87

 Subsistence allowances

 Daily allowance 180 188

 Overnight allowance 242 253

 Own accommodation 333 348

 Interview candidates 86 90

 Accommodation

 All employees 1 514 1 582

 All councillors and Section 56 employees 2 539 2 653

-Municipal Manager, Mayor/ Deputy Mayor, Speaker and Municipal Chief Whip 4 235 4 426
+Municipal Manager, Mayor/ Deputy Mayor, Speaker and Municipal Chief Whip 4 426

 Ward committee members 1 822 1 905

 Indigent Burial Assistance

 Adult 3 340 3 490

 Child (1 day to 15 years) 2 539 2 653

 Stillborn / foetus 1 737 1 815

-- 23. the funding for Indigent Burial Assistance be capped for the 2025/2026 Financial Year at R655 200; - 24. the profit on sale of all erven be allocated 100% to the Rates and General Capital Replacement Reserve Account; - 25. should there be any unspent conditional grants received from the National Fiscus at year end, Council hereby requests that the City Manager via letters to the respective transferring Officers apply for a roll-over of funds received in 2024/2025 financial year, namely the 2025/2026 financial year; - 26. although Council has an approved Virement Policy, in terms of this 2024/2025 MTREF Budget appropriation, a MFMA mSCOA Circular No. 8 (DMS 1402904) be Adopted with the following: - No virements (transfers) will be allowed out of: - All Repairs and Maintenance Projects unless approval has been sort jointly between the City Manager and the Chief Financial Officer; - Purchase of Bulk Electricity and Bulk Water Projects; - A Project extending over / incorporating more than one mSCOA function or sub-function, then savings in the budgetary allocation in a function or sub-function may be applied across the functions and/ or sub-functions directly linked to the same Project and Funding Source; - Where the Finance and Administrative function or sub-function is directly linked to another Function or sub function, then savings in the linked function/ sub-function may be applied in the Finance and Administrative function or vice versa2.
-This means that virements between Rates Services and Trading Services and across Trading Service are not allowed; - Virements cannot be permitted in relation to the revenue side of the budget; - Virements between functions should be permitted where the proposed shifts in funding facilitate sound risk and financial management (e.g. the management of central insurance funds and insurance claims from separate votes); - Virements from the capital budget to the operating budget should not be permitted, Operational funds to the Capital Budget may be done, but only via an Adjustments budget; - Virements towards employee related costs should not be permitted, except where: - temporary / contracted (budget for as contracted services in terms to the mSCOA Classification) staff status has changed to permanent staff; or - the budget savings resulted from Outsourced Services within the same function in terms of a Council delegated authority).
+- 31. the funding for Indigent Burial Assistance be capped for the 2025/26 Financial Year at R655 200; - 32. the profit on sale of all erven be allocated 100% to the Rates and General Capital Replacement Reserve account; - 33. the Provincial MEC for Finance has withdrawn the 2025/26 Provincial Government Gazette dated 18 March 2025 allocating Provincial Grants, however, a replacement gazette has yet to be issued; - 34. in light of recommendation 33 above, no expenditure can be incurred on any Provincial Grant until such time that an amended gazette is issued; - 35. in the event that the National Minister for Finance reduces any Capital or Operating Grant that has been included in the 2025/26 MTREF, an adjustment budget will be prepared; - 36. should there be any unspent conditional grants received from the National Fiscus at year end, Council hereby requests that the City Manager via letters to the respective transferring officers apply for a roll-over of funds received in 2024/25 financial year, namely the 2025/26 financial year; - 37. although Council has an approved Virement Policy, in terms of this 2024/25 MTREF Budget appropriation, a MFMA mSCOA Circular No. 8 (DMS 1402904) be Adopted with the following: - No virements (transfers) will be allowed out of: - All Repairs and Maintenance Projects unless approval has been sort jointly between the City Manager and the Chief Financial Officer; - Purchase of Bulk Electricity and Bulk Water Projects; - A Project extending over/ incorporating more than one mSCOA function or subfunction, then savings in the budgetary allocation in a function or sub-function may be applied across the functions and/ or sub-functions directly linked to the same Project and Funding Source; - Where the Finance and Administrative function or sub-function is directly linked to another Function or sub function, then savings in the linked function/ sub-function may be applied in the Finance and Administrative function or vice versa2.
+This means that virements between Rates Services and Trading Services and across Trading Service are not allowed; - Virements cannot be permitted in relation to the revenue side of the budget; - Virements between functions should be permitted where the proposed shifts in funding facilitate sound risk and financial management (e.g. the management of central insurance funds and insurance claims from separate votes); - Virements from the capital budget to the operating budget should not be permitted, Operational funds to the Capital Budget may be done, but only via an Adjustments budget; - Virements towards employee related costs should not be permitted, except where: - temporary/ contracted (budget for as contracted services in terms to the mSCOA Classification) staff status has changed to permanent staff; or - the budget savings resulted from Outsourced Services within the same function in terms of a Council delegated authority).